icaroseara/product-categorization/README.md

     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

-## Crawl public product data from ecommerce site:
+## Crawl public product's info from an e-commerce:
 The spider script collect product info from Petlove's site.
-After spider script has happened, a `dataset.csv` file will be generated to data/external directory.
+After spider script has finished, a `dataset.csv` file will be generated to `data/external` directory.
 ```
   make crawl_petlove
 ```